 Topical microtubule inhibitor, tirbanibulin (Klisyri, Almirall), demonstrates positive results for treating actinic keratosis (AK) of the face and scalp, according recently published data from two phase 3 studies.

-Additionally, tirbanibulin achieved the secondary endpoint in both studies, which is defined as partial (≥ 75%) clearance of lesions (68% of tirbanibulin vs. 16% vehicle in KX01-AK-003, and 76% vs. 20% in KX01-AK-004).
-Again, results from both studies were highly statistically significant (p<0.0001).
+Additionally, tirbanibulin achieved the secondary end point in both studies, which was defined as partial (≥ 75%) clearance of lesions (68% of tirbanibulin vs 16% vehicle in KX01-AK-003, and 76% vs. 20% in KX01-AK-004).
+Results from both studies were highly statistically significant (P < .0001).

 Safety data from both studies was also favorable, with mild-to-moderate local skin reactions occurring and resolving without intervention.
 They saw no patient withdrawals from the phase 3 studies due to treatment-related adverse events.

-Patients with the maximal postbaseline grades for each local skin reaction greater than baseline (> 10%) by treatment group (Klisyri vs. Vehicle) were: erythema: mild (22%, 28%), moderate (63%, 6%), severe (6%, 0%); flaking/scaling: mild (26%, 25%), moderate (47%, 9%), severe (9%, < 1%); crusting: mild (30%, 9%), moderate (14%, 2%), severe (2%, 0%); swelling: mild (29%, 4%), moderate (9%, < 1%), severe (< 1%, 0%).
+Patients with the maximal postbaseline grades for each local skin reaction greater than baseline (> 10%) by treatment group (Klisyri vs vehicle) were: erythema: mild (22%, 28%), moderate (63%, 6%), severe (6%, 0%); flaking/scaling: mild (26%, 25%), moderate (47%, 9%), severe (9%, < 1%); crusting: mild (30%, 9%), moderate (14%, 2%), severe (2%, 0%); swelling: mild (29%, 4%), moderate (9%, < 1%), severe (< 1%, 0%).

-“In addition to robust efficacy data, tirbanibulin demonstrated a favorable safety profile.
-The most common (≥ 2%) adverse events were local skin reactions, including pruritus and pain, at the application site.
-No patients withdrew from the study due to treatment-related adverse events,” said Andrew Blauvelt, MD, MBA, president of Oregon Medical Research Center, and one of the lead study investigators.
+“In addition to robust efficacy data, tirbanibulin demonstrated a favorable safety profile,” said Andrew Blauvelt, MD, MBA, president of Oregon Medical Research Center in Spokane, Washington, and one of the lead study investigators.
+“The most common (≥ 2%) adverse events were local skin reactions, including pruritus and pain, at the application site.
+No patients withdrew from the study due to treatment-related adverse events.”